Diplomacy, Business and Trade MSc

 - School: Loughborough University London

-This programme provides an in-depth analysis of the practice and development of international business and trade.
+This programme provides an extensive overview of the practice and development of international business and economic diplomacy.

 - To provide specialised, systematic and in-depth knowledge of the study of and the relationship between diplomacy and international business and trade deploying appropriate theories, concepts and methods associated with the specific subject area.